tlevine/user-management-spike/readme.md

 publically within the two companies.
 In order that this analysis be safe to share publically, people viewing version of the analysis should not be able to see the third-party credentials.

+## Architecture ideas
+It seems like paralleling GitHub's model would work pretty well.

+People log in with their personal user account.
+Each account can be associated with any number of organizations.
+Projects belong to either a user or an organization.
+Credentials belong to a user, organization or project.

+Handling collaborators on a personal project is a bit inelegant to me.
+It also makes things more complicated to use.
+Maybe multi-person projects automatically morph into organizations....

+I'd like to think more about this, but for now, I'm going to try implementing this architecture with the aforementioned services.